Walk (Pantera EPs)

-American heavy metal band Pantera released a series of EPs for the song "Walk" in 1993.
+American heavy metal band Pantera released a series of EPs for the song "Walk" in 1993, including Walk Biomechanical, Walk Live Material, and Walk Cervical.

 Walk (EP)

 Walk was released in Japan only, in 1993 by Atco Records.
 On May 16, 2012, the EP was made available to purchase digitally in the United States for the first time.

 This EP contains six songs.
 The first four are remixes from the Vulgar Display of Power album, while the last two are live tracks from Cowboys from Hell, recorded live at Foundations Forum in 1990.
 Those same live tracks were later re-issued in the 2010 reissue of the same album.

 Based purely on length, this recording is considered an EP.
 The parallel releases, Walk Biomechanical and Walk Cervical, are singles, not EPs, owing to their total length.

 While this was only a Japanese release, it was also released as disc three in the Driven Downunder Tour '94 Souvenir Collection box set in 1994.